 Apart from these, making small talk can go a long way in opening up the scope for making friendships and developing relationships.
 While many people hate small talk, as they feel it may lead to awkward silences.
 But learning to small talk and building that conversation is an important part of making friends.

 College goers hunt for ways to have fun.
 From spending on lunches to buying tickets for concerts, the presence of friends makes it extra special.
 Therefore, prioritizing friendships and making them intentional can give the bond a different vista altogether.

 How To Make Friends With Intention

-- Extend Romantic Friendships: You can intend to make friendship with your fellow mate in college.
-Make small requests to connect romantically and bring a turning point in the relation.
-However, do not forward a simple friendship vibe if you have any other intention.
+- Extend Romantic Friendships: You can intend to make friends with your fellow mates in college.
+Make small requests to connect romantically and bring a turning point in the relationship.
+However, do not forward a simple friendship vibe if you have any other intentions.

 - Be Reasonable: Make sure your intentions are honest and transparent.
 Reason out your feelings and put your best foot forward to be the way you are.
 This will help the other party to figure out your intentions of forging friendships.
 Also, avoiding quick judgments and providing advice can help make you a reasonable friend.

 - Turn Acquaintances Into Friends: If a new acquaintance gives you positive vibes, try to take it to the next level.
 Ask them out for a solo dinner or a movie hangout.
 This will not only address your intention but also help you identify whether you both can be close friends or not.

 Young adults desire to make friends and be in a league of their own.
 However, making new friends in college can be exciting as well as disappointing at the same time.
 While some might meet your expectations, some cannot align at all.
 It often gets difficult to cope with the new environment of college and make friends.
 Nerve-wracking on the one hand and unpredictable and risky on the other, making friends in college isn’t a smooth journey.
 Check out our next section for some vital tips to make friends in college.

 Quick Tips To Connect With People In College